shijingl/Restaurant_Review/README.md

 ## How to Run Locally?
 Using Python HTTP server In the project folder, start up a simple HTTP server to serve up the site files on your local computer.
 1. If you have Python 2.x, spin up the server with python -m SimpleHTTPServer 8080
-2. For Python 3.x, you can use python -m http.server 8080
+2. For Python 3.x, you can use python3 -m http.server 8080
 With your server running, visit the site: http://localhost:8080

 ## Library/API Used